mozman/ezdxf/docs/source/tools/revcloud.rst

-.. module:: ezdxf.render.revcloud
+.. module:: ezdxf.revcloud

 Revision Cloud
 ==============

-The module :mod:`ezdxf.render.revcloud` provides functions to render revision clouds similar to the REVCLOUD command in CAD applications.
+The module :mod:`ezdxf.revcloud` provides functions to render revision clouds similar to the REVCLOUD command in CAD applications.

 .. versionadded:: 1.3.0